NET WORTH: $1.2 billion

 ENVIRONMENT: McCartney has been involved with the National Resources Defense Council and the Save the Arctic campaign, and contributed to an album that raised funds to save the rainforests.

 HUMANITARIAN: McCartney has participated in numerous concerts and donated songs to benefit a variety of humanitarian causes.
-He's performed in benefit concerts including Band Aid, Live Aid, Live 8, Ferry Aid, and Concerts for the People of Kampuchea.
-Recordings he’s donated have gone to benefit the U.S. Campaign for Burma and disaster recovery in the wake of the 2004 tsunami in Southeast Asia.
-He’s also a supporter of the Make Poverty History campaign, and his second wife, Heather Mills, got him involved in Adopt-A-Minefield.
+He has performed in benefit concerts including Band Aid, Live Aid, Live 8, Ferry Aid, and Concerts for the People of Kampuchea.
+He has donated recordings to the U.S. Campaign for Burma and disaster recovery in the wake of the 2004 tsunami in Southeast Asia.
+He is also a supporter of the Make Poverty History campaign, and his second wife, Heather Mills, got him involved in Adopt-A-Minefield.

 HEALTH: In 2013, McCartney used his birthday to raise funds for the Royal Marsden Cancer Charity.
-He’s also recorded songs for The Anti-Heroin Project and the Elizabeth Glaser Pediatric AIDS Foundation, and supported other organizations such as City of Hope, Children with Leukemia, and Teenage Cancer Trust.
+He has also recorded songs for The Anti-Heroin Project and the Elizabeth Glaser Pediatric AIDS Foundation, and supported other organizations such as City of Hope, Children with Leukemia, and Teenage Cancer Trust.

 TRANSCENDENTAL MEDITATION: McCartney and the other Beatles were introduced to transcendental meditation in the late 1960s, which McCartney still practices.
 In 2009, he and Ringo Starr headlined a concert that raised $3 million for the David Lynch Foundation, which teaches transcendental meditation to at-risk youth.